 ENS is open to middle and high school students, teachers, and GSA advisors, as well as the larger community.
 ENS includes free workshops on topics related to queer youth activism and safe schools.
 ENS also includes a free dinner, a dance and a drag show.

-Expression Not Suppression 2012 was a success.
-It took place on Saturday, March 24th at the Big Red Church in Fresno.
-We were graced with the wonderful presence of Yosimar Reyes, out keynote speaker, empowering queer youth, and supportive LGBT organizations from the Central Valley.
-Read more about ENS 2012!
+Expression Not Suppression 2013 took place on Saturday, February 23rd at the Big Red Church in Fresno.
+Read more about ENS 2013!

 YES is a free, annual conference for lesbian, gay, bisexual, transgender, queer, questioning, and intersex (LGBTQQI) youth activists and allies who are dedicated to racial, economic, and educational justice for trans and queer youth.
 YES is youth-planned and youth-led.
 YES is youth-planned and youth-led.

 YES is open to middle and high school students, teachers, and GSA advisors, as well as the larger community.
 YES allows participants to network while enjoying free workshops on topics related to queer youth activism and safe schools.
 YES also includes a dance party and drag show.

 The 2014 Youth Empowerment Summit will take place on December 13, 2014.

 Participants at YES 2011 Make It Better Video Shoot!